 After baking, brush with garlic butter.
 Why?
 Because yum.
 The garlic butter seeps down into all the crevices and, obviously, makes the tops extra buttery.

 So let’s get all this straight.
 There are 2 things we need to remember for flaky biscuits and 2 things we need to remember for tall biscuits.
-We’ll (1) use cold butter in the dough and (2) fold the dough together a few times to help guarantee lots of flakes.
+We will (1) use cold butter in the dough and (2) fold the dough together a few times to help guarantee lots of flakes.
 We (1) won’t twist the biscuit cutter and (2) we’ll place the biscuits super close together so they rise super tall in the oven.

 And 2 things to remember for delicious biscuits: cheddar + garlic.

 EASY!
 You got this!
-Best Thanksgiving side!

-- 2 Tablespoons baking powder (yes, Tablespoons!)
+- 2 Tablespoons aluminum free baking powder (yes, Tablespoons)